|Name:||Dr. Andrei A. Buckareff|

 I am originally from the West Coast (born in Seattle, growing up in Alaska and California).
 I live in Ulster County with my wife and two cats.

-Apart from doing philosophy, I enjoy skateboarding, vegan cooking, hiking, cinema, and listening to music (both live and recorded).
+Apart from doing philosophy, I enjoy skateboarding, vegan cooking, brewing beer, hiking, cinema, and listening to music (both live and recorded).

 |Awards & Honors:||